mondoohq/docs/docs/mql/resources/gcp-pack/README.md

 description: The Google Cloud Platform (GCP) resource pack lets you use MQL to query and assess the security of your Google cloud services.
 ---

-# Mondoo Google Cloud Platform (GCP) Resource Pack Reference
+# Google Cloud Platform (GCP) MQL Resource Pack Reference

 The Google Cloud Platform (GCP) resource pack lets you use MQL to query and assess the security of your Google cloud services.